Magdagasikara/Lab1-WebAPI_Db_Resto/README.md

 Initial Db-plan:
 ![text](https://github.com/Magdagasikara/Lab1-WebAPI_Db_Resto/blob/master/ER.png)
 Changes compared with the scheme: "Table per hour" has become "TableBooking" and I didn't have time yet to implement Meal categories and ingredients as they weren't part of our assignment.
+One meal will only belong to one category.

 ___
 **CUSTOMERS**